AstarNetwork/astar-frame/frame/dapps-staking/README.md

 - `contract`: short for smart contract
 - `EVM`: Ethereum Virtual Machine.
 Solidity Smart contract runs on it.
 - `ink!`: Smart Contract written in Rust, compiled to WASM.
 - `era`: Period of time.
 After it ends, rewards can be claimed.
 It is defined by the number of produced blocks.
-Duration of an era for this pallet is around 1 day.
+Duration of an era for this pallet is configurable.
 The exact duration depends on block production duration.
 - `claim`: Claim ownership of the rewards from the contract's reward pool.
 - `bond`: Freeze funds to gain rewards.
 - `stake`: In this pallet a staker stakes bonded funds on a smart contract .